United Parcel Service: fundamental analysis and UPS share price forecast for 2026

 UPS’s business model is built around a wide range of logistics and transportation services.
 The company’s revenue is derived from the following key segments:

 • US Domestic Package (domestic delivery across the US): this is UPS’s primary revenue stream, comprising parcel delivery to individuals (B2C) and corporate clients (B2B) across the US.
-Revenue is generated through express delivery services, including UPS Next Day Air, as well as standard and economy options, with additional charges applied for overweight parcels, urgent shipments, and residential delivery
+Revenue is generated through express delivery services, including UPS Next Day Air, as well as standard and economy options, with additional charges applied for overweight parcels, urgent shipments, and residential delivery.

 • International Package (international shipments): this includes revenue from international parcel and freight deliveries worldwide, covering both export and import operations.
-UPS operates in over 220 countries, and the international division generates particularly high margins from the express delivery of documents and commercial shipments
+UPS operates in over 220 countries, and the international division generates particularly high margins from the express delivery of documents and commercial shipments.

-• Supply Chain Solutions (logistics and supply chain operations): this segment includes revenue from comprehensive logistics solutions, including contract logistics (warehousing, packaging, and inventory management), specialised solutions for healthcare, manufacturing, e-commerce and technology, LTL transportation services, ocean and air freight, as well as supply chain management and reverse logistics services
+• Supply Chain Solutions (logistics and supply chain operations): this segment includes revenue from comprehensive logistics solutions, including contract logistics (warehousing, packaging, and inventory management), specialised solutions for healthcare, manufacturing, e-commerce and technology, LTL transportation services, ocean and air freight, as well as supply chain management and reverse logistics services.

-• Surcharges and Value-Added Services: this category includes fuel surcharges, peak load charges, insurance, tracking, rerouting, and other related services, which increase the average revenue per shipment
+• Surcharges and Value-Added Services: this category includes fuel surcharges, peak load charges, insurance, tracking, rerouting, and other related services, which increase the average revenue per shipment.

 Thus, UPS generates revenue through a diversified portfolio of logistics services, serving both the mass segment (retail clients) and the large corporate sector with tailored supply chain solutions.

-United Parcel Service, Inc. Q1 FY2025 report
+United Parcel Service, Inc. Q1 2025 results

 • Revenue: 21.55 billion USD (–1%)